-If an extension of time is required beyond the 90 days, an application may be made to the Commissioner seeking an extension for any additional required period (which can be greater than 90 days).
+If an extension of time is required beyond the 90 days, an application may be made to the Commissioner seeking an extension for any additional required period.
 The discloser is also able to seek an extension of time from the Commissioner.
 The Commissioner is able to extend the period by whatever amount of time the Commissioner considers appropriate.

 Multiple extensions may be sought.

 If an extension is granted, the Commissioner will inform the discloser of the extension and the reasons for the extension being granted.
-The authorised official must inform the discloser of the progress of the investigation.
+As part of notifying the discloser of an extension, the authorised official must also inform the discloser of the progress of the investigation.

 Referral of matters to other agencies and authorities

 The RO Act includes, at section 337CD, the power to notify a member of an Australian Police force of evidence of an offence against a law of the Commonwealth, a state or territory.
-If the offence is publishable by imprisonment of life or at least 2 years, the authorised official must notify the police.
+In circumstances where the offence is punishable by imprisonment of life or at least 2 years, the authorised official must notify the police.

 If the authorised official suspects a breach of the Competition and Consumer Act 2010 they may disclose the information to the ACCC and/or the police.